-The first and only own-brand Fope store is in St Mark's Square, under the vaults of the imposing Procuratie Vecchie in the heart of Venice.
+The first own-brand Fope store is in St Mark's Square, under the vaults of the imposing Procuratie Vecchie in the heart of Venice.
 The new store recreates a lagoon-like mood, with calm, opalescent lighting, a far cry from the glittering signs and illuminations of the other businesses.
 This elegant and moderate approach complements the adjacent Olivetti Store, bringing another Scarpa-influenced interpretation to this Venice setting.

 - Fope Spa